MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

 3. After they're done, they browse to the address of the app to check it's been created successfully.

-4. Now, in the Azure portal they create a staging slot for the code. the pipeline will deploy to this slot.
+4. Now, in the Azure portal they create a staging slot for the code.
+The pipeline will deploy to this slot.
 This ensures that code isn't put into production until admins perform a release.

     ![Web app staging slot](media/contoso-migration-rebuild/web-app3.png)